tcakmak0/CS412-ML-Project/README.md

 Taha Çakmak: Focused primarily on feature extraction and data analysis.
 Specifically investigated which profile-level features would be most effective for classification tasks.
 His main contribution was designing and implementing a BERT-based neural network for classification, leveraging its advanced contextual understanding of text.

 Sıla Horozoğlu: Worked on both regression and classification tasks.
-For classification, primarily explored classical approaches, including TF-IDF and Word2Vec-based strategies.
+For classification, primarily explored logistic regression with TF-IDF and Word2Vec-based strategies.
 Her key contribution was training and optimizing an XGBoost model to achieve high performance.

 İlayda Kaytaran: Specialized in regression tasks.
 Implemented and tested various regression models, including Random Forests with TF-IDF vectorisation and other advanced techniques.
 Her primary contribution involved in-depth post-level feature analysis to enhance the effectiveness of regression models.